top of page

 Manual Therapy

-Addressing Degenerative Disc Disease Non-Surgically
+Non-Surgical Solutions for Degenerative Disc Disease

 Equally as Effective as Surgery!

-Cervical Adjustments vs. Mobilization - Your Choice!
+Cervical Adjustments vs. Mobilization: Your Choice!

 MSR Low Back Release Protocol Demonstration Video